PREVALENCE, MORBIDITY, AND MORTALITY

 Gait and balance problems are common in the elderly and contribute to the risk of falls and injury.
-Gait disorders have been described in 15% of individuals older than age 65 years.
-By age 80 years, one person in four will use a mechanical aid to assist ambulation.
-Among those 85 and older, the prevalence of gait abnormality approaches 40%.
+Gait disorders have been described in 15% of individuals aged >65.
+By age 80 one person in four will use a mechanical aid to assist with ambulation.
+Among those aged ≥85, the prevalence of gait abnormality approaches 40%.
 In epidemiologic studies, gait disorders are consistently identified as a major risk factor for falls and injury.

 An upright bipedal gait depends on the successful integration of postural control and locomotion.
 These functions are widely distributed in the central nervous system.
 The biomechanics of bipedal walking are complex, and the performance is easily compromised by a neurologic deficit at any level.
 Command and control centers in the brainstem, cerebellum, and forebrain modify the action of spinal pattern generators to promote stepping.
 While a form of “fictive locomotion” can be elicited from quadrupedal animals after spinal transection, this capacity is limited in primates.
 Step generation in primates is dependent on locomotor centers in the pontine tegmentum, midbrain, and subthalamic region.
 Locomotor synergies are executed through the reticular formation and descending pathways in the ventromedial spinal cord.
 Cerebral control provides a goal and purpose for walking and is involved in avoidance of obstacles and adaptation of locomotor programs to context and terrain.